LasterSlaster/anovi-cloud-agent-controller/README.md

 ### Use anovi-cloud-agent-controller
 Clone repo: `git clone https://github.com/LasterSlaster/anovi-app.git` `cd ananovi-cloud-agent-controller/controller`

-Run server: `python manage.py runserver`
+Run server: `python3 manage.py runserver`

 Configure what HTTP requests can be sent with the controller at http://127.0.0.1:8000/admin.